 Serves 4-6 • 15 Minutes (1 hour refrigeration) • Easy

-Tiramisù means "pick me up" in Italian and aptly describes this dessert traditionally made from savoiardi or ladyfingersor sponge cake, espresso coffee, mascarpone cheese, egg whites, yolk and sugar.
-The biscuits are sprinkled with strong coffee, and then embedded in a thick rich custard.
+Tiramisù means "pick me up" in Italian and aptly describes this dessert traditionally made from savoiardi, ladyfingers or sponge cake, espresso coffee, mascarpone cheese, egg whites, yolk and sugar.
+The biscuits are soaked in strong coffee, and then embedded in a thick rich custard.

 4 egg whites